A mirror theorem for multi-root stacks and applications: Introduction

 where $\gamma, \gamma_i\in H^*(X)$, $a\in \mathbb Z_{\geq 0}$ and $\iota: D \hookrightarrow X$ is the inclusion map. \end{thm}

 Using the extended $I$-function of the relative Gromov--Witten theory of $(X,D)$ and the $I$-function of the local Gromov--Witten theory of $\mathcal O_X(-D)$, we are also able to compute relevant relative invariants that appear in (\ref{eqn:log_local}).
 This computation is done in Section \ref{sec:extend-rel-I}.
-Therefore, relative mirror theorem implies the log-local principle (\ref{eqn:log_local}) at the level of invariants.
+Therefore, the relative mirror theorem implies the log-local principle (\ref{eqn:log_local}) at the level of invariants.

-\begin{rmk} One can also simply understand the log-local principle from mirror symmetry point of view.
+\begin{rmk} One can also simply understand the log-local principle from the point of view of mirror symmetry.
 It is not hard to notice that the non-extended relative $I$-function and the local $I$-function are almost identical.
 By identifying the $I$-functions, we may view local mirror symmetry as a sector (a sub-theory) of relative mirror symmetry.
 The part of relative mirror symmetry that corresponds to local mirror symmetry is probably the part that has been studied the most.
 Likewise, one may consider genus zero local Gromov--Witten theory as a sub-theory of genus zero relative Gromov--Witten theory. \end{rmk}